finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SqlDesignApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SqlDesignApi>();
             var fileReaderBuilderDef = new FileReaderBuilderDef(); // FileReaderBuilderDef | Structured file read design object to generate SQL from var executeQuery = true;  // bool? | Should the generated query be executed to build preview data or determine errors.> (optional)  (default to true)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // FileReaderBuilderResponse result = apiInstance.PutFileReadDesignToSql(fileReaderBuilderDef, executeQuery, opts: opts);

                 // [EXPERIMENTAL] PutFileReadDesignToSql: Generates file read SQL from a structured query design FileReaderBuilderResponse result = apiInstance.PutFileReadDesignToSql(fileReaderBuilderDef, executeQuery);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));